At Christmas, Beeston Methodist Carol Choir tours Beeston and Chilwell with its traditional carols.

 By the late 1990s, Margaret Cooper and Bert Taylor had been joined as conductors by Jenny Weir (from 1985), Liz Nesbitt (1993-2006), and Andrew Taylor (from 1997).
 In 2005, Andrew Taylor became the main conductor and Hilary Phillips, Mark Ramsey and Ruth Steggles became additional conductors.
 Margaret Cooper and Bert Taylor continued conducting until 2007.

 By 2010, the main conductor was still Andrew Taylor, occasionally assisted by Jenny Weir, Hilary Phillips, Mark Ramsey, Ruth Steggles (until 2014) and, from 2010, Serena Lindsay.
 After singing on Christmas Eve, supper was enjoyed at the home of Andrew and Glenda Taylor.
+Later suppers were hosted by Jen Drinkwater.
 The Carol Choir had a wide age range, usually from about 7 to about 90 years, and Bert Taylor still sang on some occasions.
 Margaret Cooper, aged 95, also managed to sing with the choir in Beeston High Road in 2009!